janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 AWS Network LB supports TCP/TLS and UDP protocols behind the same IP address.
 As we can see, UDP cannot be utilized currently, due to the limitation in the AWS CPI.

-If NLB is used the HTTP(S) support would require AWS Application LB, but on the other hand that LB type does not support TCP or UDP, i.e. the usage of TCP+HTTP or UDP+HTTP on the same LB instace behind the same IP address is not possible in AWS.
+The usage of TCP+HTTP or UDP+HTTP on the same LB instace behind the same IP address is not possible in AWS.

 From a pricing perspective the AWS NLB and the CLB have the following models: https://aws.amazon.com/elasticloadbalancing/pricing/